<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[ScienceInArabic]]></dc:creator>

-<guid isPermaLink="false">https://www.science-in-arabic.com/?p=264822</guid>
+<guid isPermaLink="false">https://www.science-in-arabic.com/?p=391448</guid>

-<p>&lt;p&gt;The post <a rel="nofollow" href="https://www.science-hub.net/bees-are-building-homes-with-bones-a-surprising-discovery/">Bees Are Building Homes with Bones: A Surprising Discovery</a> first appeared on <a rel="nofollow" href="https://www.science-hub.net">Science Hub</a>.&lt;/p&gt;</p>
+<p>&lt;p&gt;The post <a rel="nofollow" href="https://www.science-hub.net/unlocking-longevity-the-surprising-power-of-resistance-training/">Unlocking Longevity: The Surprising Power of Resistance Training</a> first appeared on <a rel="nofollow" href="https://www.science-hub.net">Science Hub</a>.&lt;/p&gt;</p>

 ]]></description>